SachiniSiriwardene/design-space-exploration/README.md

     # run the exploration NO_OF_STEPS defined by the user
     results_df = explorer.explore(NO_OF_STEPS, EVAL_FUNC)

-The EVAL_FUNC is a function that actually execute the experiment and return the measurements.
+The EVAL_FUNC is the function that actually execute the experiment and return the measurements.
 It should follow the below template.

     def EVAL_FUNC(param_dict)